cjdbarlow/Part-One/peep.md

 * Reduced hepatic blood flow due to:
     * Increased CVP and decreased CO lowering the pressure gradient for hepatic flow
         * May result in circulation only intermittently throughout the cardiac cycle

-##IPPV
-IPPV is the generation of a positive (greater than atmospheric) airway pressure during inspiration.
-Physiological effects of IPPV are:
-* Predominantly related to mean airway pressure
-Are generally similar to PEEP.
-* Only occur in inspiration
-* Are typically of greater magnitude when they do occur (as P<sub>insp</sub> is generally much higher than PEEP)

 ##References